 So during the 6 week painful recovery time, I had time to think about how I got to where I was.
 And it wasn’t until then that I realized how stressed I was.
 Given my new-found time, I had taken on some projects; I did a school food allergy presentation in my daughter’s grade 1 class.
 I took on a small volunteer position with my church.
 I volunteered at school occasionally, and I was continuing a 1/4-time bookkeeping position.

-I certainly don’t blame food allergies for giving me Shingles, but I do think that I forgot about the effort it takes to be a food allergy mom.
-I simply failed to consider how much time food allergy related tasks actually take.
-I overbooked myself which led to increased stress and bad health.
+I certainly don’t blame food allergies for giving me Shingles, but I do think that I forgot about the effort it takes to be a food allergy mom first.
+I failed to consider how much time food allergy related tasks actually take.
+Because of this, I overbooked myself which led to increased stress and bad health.

 So you might be asking, what takes so much time as a food allergy mom?
 Here’s a quick run-down:

 Grocery shopping takes much longer because we have to read every label every time.
 Sourcing safe food is also time-consuming.
 Often we drive to several stores to find that one safe item.